legendarycode3/31-days-Of-reactjs-course/README.md

 Cons: Styles are global and can cause naming conflicts across different components in large applications. </br>

 2.)
 Inline Styles: </br>
+Internal CSS styling are suitable for styles that are unique to a single page.
+They are defined within the <style> tag. </br>